Dedeepya-K/to-do-Application/README.md

 # TO - DO APPLICATION

+The following to-do application is developed based on the PERN stack.

 PERN stack includes, Postgresql, Express, React, and NodeJS.

 This application aims to demonstrate the baisc CRUD operations.
 Also, explains how PERN stack components interact.

-This API supports many functions, features for building a fully functional user To-Do application with following features.
+This API supports many functions, features for building a fully functional user To-Do application with following features:

 # Features
 * Gives user an option to submit their task.